 The San Francisco Giants' 17th-round selection in this year's draft allowed just one earned run on two hits and a pair of walks over his six innings of work while fanning three Emeralds' hitters.
 Only five of the 23 men Eugene sent to the plate reached base against Pucetas, with Mike Epping being the only Emerald to accomplish the feat twice.

-“He was throwing a lot of strikes and he had his off-speed pitches.
-His curveball’s pretty slow so he was throwing that for strikes and his fastball, he was mixing it in and out.
-When you’re doing that, you know you’re going to be successful,” Epping said (Listen to Audio from Epping) of his team’s inability to break through against Pucetas.
+"He was throwing a lot of strikes and he had his off-speed pitches.
+His curveball's pretty slow so he was throwing that for strikes and his fastball, he was mixing it in and out.
+When you're doing that, you know you're going to be successful," Epping said ( from Epping) of his team's inability to break through against Pucetas.